lucamrgs/MUDscope/README.md

 **Description**

+This software is of the publication [stepping out of the MUD: contextual network threat information for IoT devices from manufacturer-provided behaviour profiles, Zangrandi et al.]

-This program generates a MUD profile using MUDgee tool, filters out packets that do not abide by MUD rules from a PCAP capture, and characterizes the rejected traffic to isolate network events, and observe their evolution, as detected by 'MUD enforcers'.
-The core idea of this project is to use MUD enforcers as a specification-based and consistent IDS across deployments, to provide for a distributed Network Telescope for IoT-related traffic.
+This program generates a MUD profile (IETF RFC 8520: https://datatracker.ietf.org/doc/rfc8520/) using MUDgee tool (https://github.com/ayyoob/mudgee), and filters out packets that do not abide by MUD rules from a PCAP capture.
+It characterizes MUD-rejected traffic (MRT) to isolate network events, and observe their evolution.
+The core idea of this project is to use a generic MUD enforcer as a distributed Network Telescope for IoT-related traffic, starting from using MUD as specification-based and consistent IDS across deployments.

-This project is currently MUDgee-based and PCAP-based.
-Each invocation is to be referred to a single device.
-The final outcome of the pipeline that this software implements shall instead compare outputs across two or more devices.
+This project currently is PCAP-based and operates on a device-specific basis to generate MUD-rejected traffic analyses.

 The pipeline works throuhg these steps:
 1. generates a MUD profile for a device, from pcap captures containing beningn traffic (uses MUDgee (Hamza et al., 2018) as of current implementation);
-2. produces MUD-rejected traffic (referred as _MRT_) from pcap captures interesting a specific device - referring to a specific time window;
+2. produces MUD-rejected traffic (referred as _MRT_) from pcap captures interesting a specific device *on a time-window basis*;
 3. produces a custom NetFlow CSV dataset file of bi-directional flows of such rejected traffic;
-4. performs hierarchical clustering (characterization) of these flows to discern the connection types of MUD-rejected traffic;
+4. performs hierarchical clustering (with HDBSCAN: https://hdbscan.readthedocs.io/en/latest/how_hdbscan_works.html) of MUD-rejected flows at each time window to discern the connection types of MUD-rejected traffic;
-5. produces dataset entries that describe the evolution of so-produced clusters - thus network/connection events - across pairwise comparison of MUD-rejected traffic per given time windows.
+5. produces dataset entries that describe the evolution of so-produced clusters - thus network/connection events across each two consecutive MUD-rejected traffic time windows.
+This is performed across multiple consecutive characterisation.
+This produces a MUD-rejected traffic feed.
-6. compares multiple MUD-rejected traffic description datasets from two or more devices to provide insights on how anomalous activities affect the selected devices.
+6. Compares multiple MUD-rejected traffic feeds from two or more devices to provide insights on how and what similar/dissimilar anomalous activities affect the selected devices.

 Below, the documentation for the executable files and usage of this software is provided.

 In Usage sample pipeline, the whole sequence of commands to execute the pipeline is exemplified.

-NOTEs:
-    - This project has been developed on the IEEE-Dataport IoT Network Intrusion Dataset (https://ieee-dataport.org/open-access/iot-network-intrusion-dataset), by Kang et al.
-    - I make use of the MUDgee project Github repository to generate MUD profiles (https://github.com/ayyoob/mudgee/tree/f63a88de84bb9d402b7b214bea2944a534c6c555) by Hamza et al.

 **Requisites**

-- Docker
+- TBD

 **Installation**

+0. TBD

 1. Download the repository and navigate to folder
 2. Run ``docker build -t mudscope .``
 3. Hang in there...

 **Running**

+0. TBD

 1. Run ``docker run -w /mudscope -v "$(pwd):/mudscope" --name mudscope mudscope``
 2. Open new terminal and shell into MUDscope with docker ``exec -it mudscope /bin/bash``
 3. The functioning of the pipeline can be tested by invoking \> ``./run_demo.sh``